ljarufe/finsport/README.md

 $ touch logs/messages.log
 $ mkdir selenium-data
 $ cd ..
-$ mkdir spide-data
+$ mkdir spider-data
 ```

-### Move a chromedriver
+### Install chrome and get a chromedriver
+Inside this folder you have to put the chromedriver necessary for selenium:
 ```
  $ cd selenium-data
  ```
-Inside this folder you hace to move the chrome driver necesary for selenium
+Follow this guide: `https://tecadmin.net/setup-selenium-chromedriver-on-ubuntu/` to install chrome and get the driver
 ### Clone the project

 First verify your SSH Keys on github configuration `https://github.com/settings/keys`